skip to content

 00:24:23 - Chris Ferdinandi

 And I wrote the most awful code I've ever written in my life.
 But I got this really rough proof-of-concept thing stood up, and I was absolutely hooked.
-That was the moment where I was like, forget HR, this sucks.
+That was the moment where I was like, forget HR.
+This sucks.
 This is all I want to do for the rest of my life.
 This is amazing.
-And that started a two-year journey for me of leaving HR and becoming a web developer.
-So focusing a lot more on building my skills, networking, going on and bombing tons of interviews, and eventually getting my first gig at Constant Contact, where I lasted for exactly six weeks.
+And that started a two-year journey for me of leaving HR and becoming a web developer, so focusing a lot more on building my skills, networking, going on and bombing tons of interviews, and eventually getting my first gig at Constant Contact, where I lasted for exactly six weeks.

 00:25:05 - Anthony Campolo